elenadanese/Econometrics-project-Stock-Price-Forecasting-BlackRock-/README.md

 ## Econometrics project: Stock Price Forecasting (BlackRock)
 ## Project Overview

-This project, carried out as part of the Econometrics course at the University of Padua, aimed to forecast BlackRock’s stock price and analyze its volatility dynamics.
-The goal was to bridge theoretical econometric models with real-world financial data, assessing their effectiveness and adaptability in practice.
+This group project, developed within the Econometrics course at the University of Padua, focused on forecasting the stock price of BlackRock and analyzing its volatility.
+A key feature of the assignment was the freedom granted to students: our team independently selected both the stock to forecast (BlackRock) and the exogenous variables to integrate (S&P500 index and VIX).
+Similarly, we decided which econometric models to implement, allowing us to design a tailored methodology that balanced theory with practical data analysis.

 ## Objectives

-Improve forecasting accuracy of financial time series.
+Forecast BlackRock stock prices using econometric methods.
-Perform volatility modeling and analysis.
+Perform volatility modeling and risk assessment in financial time series.
-Evaluate the impact of exogenous variables (S&P500 index and VIX).
-Compare different econometric models to assess robustness.
+Compare models in terms of forecast accuracy, robustness, and interpretability.
+Investigate the role of external variables (S&P500, VIX) in improving predictive performance.
+Bridge theory and practice by iteratively applying models and validating results on real financial data.

 ## Methodology

-The project was implemented in R, week by week, developing and testing a range of models, both univariate and multivariate:
+The project was implemented in R over multiple weeks, with progressively more advanced models being tested and compared.
+The analysis was structured in phases:

+Data preprocessing and stationarity checks

+Historical data: BlackRock prices (2014–2025).

+Transformations: differencing and log-returns.

+Statistical tests (ADF, Ljung-Box, Jarque-Bera) to assess stationarity, autocorrelation, and normality.

+Baseline models

-- ARIMA / ARMA models for time series forecasting
+ARIMA / ARMA models for short-term price forecasting.

+Iterative specification (manual selection and auto.arima), with diagnostics to refine model parsimony.

+Volatility modeling

-- GARCH-family models to capture volatility clustering
+GARCH-family models to capture volatility clustering.

+Variants tested:

-    -  Standard GARCH
+Standard GARCH

-    -  TGARCH and EGARCH (to address asymmetry issues)
+TGARCH and EGARCH (to account for asymmetry and leverage effects)

-    -  GARCH with alternative distributions
+Models under different error distributions (Normal, Student-t, skewed-t).

-- ARMA-GARCH combined models
+ARMA-GARCH integrated models

-- VAR models with exogenous variables (S&P500, VIX)
+Joint estimation of mean and volatility processes.

+Comparison of competing specifications using AIC/BIC, log-likelihood, and residual analysis.

+Multivariate approaches

+VAR models to analyze dynamic interactions between BlackRock, S&P500, and VIX.

+Forecasting performance assessed against univariate benchmarks.

 This was a group project, carried out collaboratively with fellow students.
 The teamwork aspect was crucial for: sharing model insights and coding strategies, critically interpreting results, and reaching common solutions through discussion and comparison.